Mmoolchandji/photo-garden-guardian-clerk/.clinerules/workflows/responsiveness-plan.md

 * [x] Tweak the UI and responsiveness of the **Delete Card** inside **`BulkActionToolBar`** for better usability on **mobile**.
 'src\components\BulkActionToolbar.tsx' (see below for file content)

+* [ ] Improve the UI for single photo uploade, or use the same component for single upload (& multiple upload) and just implement minor changes when user upload single photo.